Tonkatsu(とんかつ)

 - Rub salt and pepper into the pork loin.
 (This pork loin was sold already scored.
 If not, score the meat with a knife or poke a few holes in it with a fork.
 This will prevent the meat from shrinking.)

-- Immerse the meat in the batter and remove it.
+- Dip the meat into the batter and remove it.

 - Coat the surface with breadcrumbs.
 Use plenty of breadcrumbs.